Genealogy-valued Feller diffusion: Concepts and main results

-\paragraph{(2)} For a Markov branching tree our goal is to identify, the mixing measure $m_h$ i.e.\ the law of $M_h$ and the law $\varrho_h \text{ of the } \mfU_i$ from \eqref{e872}.
-We aim at giving a device which generates the $h'$-\emph{truncations as stochastic process in $h'$}.
-To this end, we need the \emph{Yule processes with leaf laws} and \emph{compound Poisson point processes} on $\U \setminus \{\ntree\}$.
+\paragraph{(2)} For a Markov branching tree our goal is to identify first $M_h$ as mixed Poisson, i.e.\ identifying the mixing measure $m_h$ which is the law of $M_h$ and, second determine the law $\varrho_h$ of $\mfY^{(h)}$ which provides the law of the summands $\mfU_i$ from of the concatenation producing $\mfU_t$ via \eqref{e872}.
+We aim at giving a device which generates $(\mfY^{(h)}_s)_{s \in [0,h)}$ by giving the $s$-\emph{truncations as stochastic process in $s$}.
+To this end, we need the \emph{Yule processes with leaf laws} and \emph{compound Poisson point processes} on $\U \setminus \{\ntree\}$ we define in the following definitions.
 The above mentioned device will be derived in the proof of Theorem~\ref{T:BRANCHING} in Section~\ref{sec:branching}.

 \begin{definition}[Genealogical Yule tree] Fix $t>0$.
 A $\U(t)$-valued random variable $\mfU$ is called a \emph{Yule tree} with \emph{splitting rate} $(\beta_s)_{s\in [0,t)} \in [0,\infty)^{[0,t)}$ and \emph{leaf law} $\nu_t \in \mcM_1([0,\infty))$, denoted by